bilal-bhatti/zipline/API.md

 ```
-GetBunch of contacts by ids
+Get a list of contacts by ids
 ```

 `query parameters`